-Transaction is a Purchase and/or Cash Advance that you either (i) make in a
+Purchase and/or Cash Advance that you either (i) make in a foreign currency or

 • Foreign Transactions may be assessed a Foreign Transaction Fee as set forth in the Rates and Fees Table.

-the United States through the internet may be considered made outside the
+United States through the internet may be considered made outside the United

-United States if the merchant is located outside of the United States, and
+States if the merchant is located outside of the United States, and therefore

-therefore may be considered a Foreign Transaction and subject to a Foreign
+may be considered a Foreign Transaction and subject to a Foreign Transaction

 • Mastercard International ("Mastercard") will convert foreign currency transactions using a government-mandated or wholesale rate in effect on the processing date (which may differ from the rate on the date of your transaction or the posting date).
 The rate used may differ from the rate that Mastercard actually receives.